 IBOS MusicXML Reader

-Blind musicians can now acquire music notes on the same terms as sighted people with the IBOS MusicXML Reader program and it is free of charge!
+Now blind musicians can acquire music notes on the same terms as sighted people with the IBOS MusicXML Reader program, and it is free of charge!
 The Danish Institute for The Blind and Visually impaired has developed a software program, which can show the notes of musical pieces on a braille display and read them out as text.
 The music can be played back too.

 DESIGN OF THE USER INTERFACE

-The user interface (UI) has been optimized for use with a screen reader, which means all actions are accessible from the keyboard.
+The user interface has been optimized for use with a screen reader, which means all actions are accessible from the keyboard.
 Most functions are directly accessible via standard Windows hotkeys or key combinations known from Office programs.
 All functions can be accessed through a classic menu structure as well.

 The software is currently available for Windows.
-It has primarily been tested with the JAWS screen reader version 17 and later.
-The program requires no special equipment besides a PC with Windows 10 and JAWS 17, as well as a braille display.
-But you can easily use IBOS MusicXML Reader without being familiar with a braille display or reading Music Braille.
-Braille users will naturally prefer to use a braille display and read braille notes.
-Download latest version of 'IBOS MusicXML Reader here
+It has primarily been tested on Windows 10 PCs with the JAWS screen reader version 17+.
+The program requires no special equipment.
+You can easily use IBOS MusicXML Reader without being familiar with a braille display or reading Music Braille.
+Braille users will naturally prefer to use a braille display.

-After downloading and unpacking the zip file 'IBOS MusicXmlReader.188.8.131.52.zip' you get access to the installation guide.
-Start by reading the instructions and install the program by running the file 'IBOS MusicXmlReader.184.108.40.206.Setup.exe'.
+After downloading and unpacking the zip file 'IBOS MusicXmlReader.184.108.40.206.zip' you can find the installation guide in the folder 'English'.
+Install the program by running the file 'IBOS MusicXmlReader.220.127.116.11.Setup.exe'.